ibnuda/fpmortals/manuscript/complete.md

   res: IList[Any] = [hello, ,world!]
 ~~~~~~~~

-Similarly, when the compiler infers a type `with Product with
-Serializable` it is a strong indicator that accidental widening has
-occurred due to covariance.

 Hal yang sama juga terjadi ketika kompilator menyimpulkan bahwa
 sebuah tipe `with Product with Serializable` (yang berupa *Product*
 dan *Serializable*), hal semacam ini merupakan indikator yang kuat
 bahwa pelebaran tanpa sengaja (lol, aku bego) telah terjadi
 dikarenakan kovarian.

-Unfortunately we must be careful when constructing invariant data
-types because LUB calculations are performed on the parameters:

 Sayangnya, kita harus berhati-hati saat menyusun tipe data invarian
 dikarenakan kalkulasi BAT dilakukan pada parameter: